donzelot/hn70ap/circuitboard/README.md

 Current TODOLIST
 ================
 * Finish rerouting to include PSU and main radio under the shields
-* Set one led as bipolar bicolor
-* Add one CPU load LED with test point and one heartbeat LED (SMD, not visible from outside)
 * Add holes for a mezzanine board and try to route one I2C and one UART, with 5V and GND.
 Future additional functions!

 eof